 - Boil the raisins water in a saucepan until it becomes thick.
 Keep the flame low to medium and stir it occasionally to avoid burning at the bottom.

-- Extract the water slowly by pressing with a spoon so that you get good amount of water.
+- Extract the water slowly by pressing with a spoon so that you get a good amount of water.

-- Adding more water makes the syrup watery and it takes more time to reach the desired syrup consistency.
+- Adding more water makes the syrup watery, and it takes more time to reach the desired syrup consistency.

 - This raisins syrup becomes little thick after cooling down so switch it off the flame accordingly.
 Don’t over boil.

-- Keep the raisins syrup refrigerated and consume with in a month, use a clean dry spoon every-time while using.
+- Keep the raisins syrup refrigerated and consume within a month, use a clean, dry spoon every-time while using.